Shipping / Delivery

 What is the charge for delivery?

-Delivery is FREE to a commercial address within the continental USA to !
+Delivery is FREE to a commercial address within the continental USA.
 If you are in AK, HI, or islands (any ferry transport) off the US coast please contact us for a quote.
-As mentioned above, there maybe added charges depending upon the set up on your end.
-Usually if it’s a residential address needing a lift gate there will be an additional $85 charge.

 Please visit our Shipping Page for detailed shipping & delivery information.